sbarre/nginx-reverse-proxy-demos/README.md

 In a different terminal session, from the root of the project, run `docker-compose up` to bring up the containers.

 Visit [http://localhost:8085/](http://localhost:8085) to see the application homepage.

+## Nginx Cache On Error (Port 8086)

+Serve a cached version when the backend is down.